mcvella/viam-local-llm-functions/README.md

-# local-llm-tool_router modular service
+# local-llm-tool-router modular service

-This module implements the [viam-labs chat API](https://github.com/viam-labs/chat-api) in a mcvella:chat:local-llm-tool_router model.
+This module implements the [viam-labs chat API](https://github.com/viam-labs/chat-api) in a mcvella:chat:local-llm-tool-router model.
 This model leverages [semantic router](https://github.com/aurelio-labs/semantic-router) and a local llm to allow you to specify specific configured tools - component and service functions that can be contextually routed to and executed, based on chat input.

 For example, if your machine has a configured servo called 'headMotor', you could configure a tool to know about the *move()* method for this servo, creating a tool called "turn_head".